WayneDW/WayneDW.github.io/_pages/about.md

 I am a researcher at Morgan Stanley.
 My interest is to study sequential sampling and diffusion models.
-The applications include simulations of stochastic and implied volatility in finance and guidance and reasoning of diffusion and Language models.
+The applications include simulations of stochastic volatility and implied volatility surface for data-driven hedging in finance and guidance and reasoning of diffusion and Language models.

 <!-- Apr, 2025.
 Honored to present **On Generation of Latent Diffusion in the FX Market** at Columbia's [Practitioners’ Seminar 2025](https://www.math.columbia.edu/mafn/practitioners-seminar-2025/). -->